 Who treats osteoporosis?

-Doctors who treat osteoporosis may include:
+Health care providers who treat osteoporosis include:

 Living with osteoporosis

 In addition to the treatments your doctor recommends, the following tips can help you manage osteoporosis, prevent broken bones, and prevent falls.

 Broken bones can cause other medical problems and take away your independence.
 Falls increase your chances of breaking a bone in the hip, wrist, spine, or other bone.
 Taking steps to prevent falls both inside and outside of the house can help prevent broken bones.
 It is important to tell your doctor if you have had problems with falling.

 Here are some tips to help prevent falls outdoors and when you are away from home:

 - Use a cane or walker to keep you stable and provide support.

 - Wear shoes that provide support and have thin nonslip soles.

 - Walk on grass when sidewalks are slippery.

 - Stop at curbs and check their height before stepping up or down.